ppy/osu-wiki/wiki/Tournaments/TSC/1/en.md

 - Teams have a 15 minute grace period to have at least 4 players available to play the match.
 If 15 minutes pass and a team does not have enough players to play the match, the other team will receive a win by default.
 - Once all players have joined the lobby, captains will be asked to `!roll`; the winner of the roll will have the first warmup, first ban, and first pick.
 - The Mappool will contain 16 maps.
 The format is as follows:
-  - Mappool A will contain the following: 4 NoMod, 2 Hidden, 2 HardRock, 2 FreeMod.
+  - Mappool A will contain the following: 4 NoMod, 2 Hidden, 2 Hard Rock, 2 FreeMod.
-  - Mappool B will contain the following: 2 Challenge, 1 DoubleTime, 1 Easy Mod, 1 Hidden+HardRock, and the Tiebreaker.
+  - Mappool B will contain the following: 2 Challenge, 1 Double Time, 1 Easy Mod, 1 Hidden+Hard Rock, and the Tiebreaker.
 These maps are **not bannable**.
   - Each team is allowed to ban 1 map from Mappool A. Mappool B maps may not be allowed to be banned at **any** time.
 - Warmup maps will be allowed for the entirety of the tournament.
 Each team may select one warmup pick.
   - Warmups may not exceed 4:30 total length.